seveas/git-spindle/docs/gitlab.rst

 Displays a log of actions done to a repository, such as pushes and issue comments.

+.. describe:: git lab add-account [--host=<host>] <alias>

+:command:`git lab` supports multiple accounts.
+To add a new account, use the :command:`add-account` command.
+If the account lives on a Gitlab CE or EE instance, you can specify its hostname.
+To change the hostname of any account, including the default one, you can use the :command:`config` command as
+follows: :command:`git lab config host https://gitlab.example.com`.

 .. describe:: git lab config [--unset] <key> [<value>]

 Set, get or unset a configuration variable in :file:`~/.gitspindle`.
 Similar to